stfc/PSyclone/doc/user_guide/psy_data.rst

 :ref:`GOcean API <gocean-api>` - no API-specific transformations are required.
 Below is an example that searches for each loop in a PSyKAl invoke code (which will always surround kernel calls) and applies the transformation to each one.
-This code has been successfully used as aglobal transformation with the LFRic Gravity Wave miniapp (the executable is named ``gravity_wave``)
+This code has been successfully used as a global transformation with the LFRic Gravity Wave application (the executable is named ``gravity_wave``)

 .. code-block:: fortran